Golčův Jeníkov: 12th–16th centuries

+17th–18th centuries

 During the Thirty Years' War, Jeníkov was burned several times, for the first time by the troops of General Charles Bonaventure, Count of Bucquoy in 1619 and last time by the army of General Johan Banér.
-From 1632 to 1636, Jeníkov manor was owned by Jan Rudolf Trčka of Lípa.
-In 1636, the manor was given to General Martin Maxmillian of Goltz by the Emperor as a reward for services.
+From 1632 to 1636, the Jeníkov estate was owned by Jan Rudolf Trčka of Lípa.
+In 1636, the estate was given to General Martin Maxmillian of Goltz by the Emperor as a reward for services.

 During the rule of General Goltz and his wife, Jeníkov was rebuilt and improved.
-A significant part of theirs activities was motivated by the effort to re-Catholicize the Utraquist manor.
+A significant part of theirs activities was motivated by the effort to re-Catholicize the Utraquist estate.
 Goltz had the stone town hall, tower fortress, Loreta chapel and deanery built.
 In 1640, he had the Church of the Holy Cross rebuilt and consecrated it to the Virgin Mary.
 Goltz later also invited the Jesuits to Jeníkov and had started construction of the Jesuit college, finished after his death in 1653 by his wife.
 For his contribution to the market town, it became known as Golčův Jeníkov.

 After Goltz and four years later his wife died without offspring, they inherited Golčův Jeníkov to their nephew Johann Dietrich of Ledebour possession with order to build a bell tower and give 1,000 guilders to the Jesuits every year.
-After failing the will and losing the lawsuit in 1672, he was forced to sell the manor to Countess Barbara Eusebia Caretto-Millesimo.
+After failing the will and losing the lawsuit in 1672, he was forced to sell the estate to Countess Barbara Eusebia Caretto-Millesimo.

 In 1766, Golčův Jeníkov was acquired by Filip Kolowrat-Krakowsky.
 His son Leopold Kolowrat-Krakowsky converted the old castle to a tobacco factory.
 He also founded here the first needle factory in Europe and introduced the cultivation of alfalfa, clover and potatoes.
 In 1773, he received confiscated property of Jesuits from Maria Theresa.
 On 21 October 1784, half of the market town was destroyed by a fire, including Loreta chapel and deanery.

+19th–20th centuries

 A hereditary dispute broke out, which lasted until 1817 and brought Golčův Jeníkov to decline.
 The needle factory was closed and the tobacco factory was moved to Sedlec.
-In 1817, Kolowrat's daughter Louise von Herberstein eventually bought the manor.
-Her property was inherited by under-age minor son and the manor was administered by his trustee Hugo von Eger.
-He founded the Church of Saint Francis of Assissi, had the former tobacco factory rebuilt into a castle, and founded an English style park.
+In 1817, Kolowrat's daughter Louise of Herberstein eventually bought the estate.
+Her property was inherited by under-age minor son and the estate was administered by his trustee Hugo of Eger.
+He founded the Church of Saint Francis of Assisi, had the former tobacco factory rebuilt into a castle, and founded an English style park.

 After the abolishment of serfdom in 1848, Golčův Jeníkov became an independent municipality.
-On 13 February 1913, Golčův Jeníkov was promoted to a town.
+In 1913, Golčův Jeníkov was promoted to a town.

+Demographics

 Transport

+The I/38 road (the section from Havlíčkův Brod to Kutná Hora) passes through the town.

-Golčův Jeníkov lies on the railway from Kolín to Havlíčkův Brod.
+Golčův Jeníkov is located on the railway Kolín–Žďár nad Sázavou.
 It is served by two railway stations: Golčův Jeníkov and Golčův Jeníkov město.